-San Diego Sexual Harassment Attorney
+San Diego Sexual Harassment Lawyer

 What defines inappropriate behavior in the workplace?
-Learn what workplace assault, harassment, and misconduct are, and what you can do about it with the help of an experienced San Diego sexual harassment attorney.
+Learn what workplace assault, harassment, and misconduct are and what you can do about it with the help of an experienced San Diego sexual harassment attorney.

 Sexual harassment in the workplace is a prevalent problem.
 In fact, a study from the National Center for Biotechnology Information (NCBI) found that 38% of women had experienced sexual harassment while on the job.
 However, it is a gender-neutral offense that spans a wide range of industries.